zilexa/Homeserver/maintenance-tasks/README.md

 - The Nightly script creates a file "tasks-running" and deletes the file when the script is finished.
 - The Monthly script checks if such a file exists, waits for it to disappear, then starts running its tasks (how neat!).
 Feel free to change the schedule.
 [This calculator](https://crontab.guru/) will help you, additionally check how to use [run-if-today](https://github.com/xr09/cron-last-sunday/blob/master/run-if-today).

+#### Optional: change frequency of snapshots/backups
+- If you want to create snapshots and backups more frequently: move the single `SUBVOLUMES SNAPSHOTS & BACKUPS` command from the `nightly.sh` script to crontab and set a schedule like the above but more frequently, like every 6 hours.
+- `btrbk` has been configured to only save 1 snapshot per day, this means during the first run the next day, it will delete the previous day snapshots except for the latest, otherwise it can cost a lot of storage if you save multiple snapshots of the past days.

+#### Optional: change frequency of SnapRAID
+- See the previous step: [Backup Strategy](https://github.com/zilexa/Homeserver/tree/master/backup-strategy)
+- If you want to run SnapRAID more frequently move the single SnapRAID command from the `nightly.sh` script to your crontab and set a schedule like the above but more often.

+For example, you could run Snapraid every hour.
+The Snapraid command will create hourly snapshots and you will be able to restore files or entire subvolumes, loosing no more than 1 hour of data.
+This is similar to the level of disaster recovery protection seen in datacenters for corporate, mission critical applications.
+Note Snapper has been configured to only store the latest snapshot.
+Keeping older snapshots has no usecase for SnapRAID.

+Note the snapshots created specifically for SnapRAID are seperate from the snapshots created by btrbk, which maintains a timeline (X days, X weeks, X months) and copies snapshots to backup drives.

+#### Step 5: Do a manual backup run

+#### Step 6: Restore a subvolume